umg9bd/Project-Gavel/README.md

 # Project-Gavel
-An intelligent legal co-pilot for Indian jurisprudence checkcheck - vansh
+An intelligent legal co-pilot for Indian jurisprudence using RAG